I am available for studio sessions and performances. If you are interested in hiring me for a project, contact me and specify what your needs are.

 My preferred style is improvisational - any type of music where there's room to improvise over some cool groove or chords.
 I love jazz, and I have learned so much from studying jazz.

-I also teach guitar lessons to people internationally through my video lessons, much like an online university devoted to guitar, and I also give guitar lessons to students in the area of Camrose, Wetaskiwin and Edmonton.
+I also teach guitar lessons to people internationally through my video lessons and I also give guitar lessons to students in the area of Camrose, Wetaskiwin and Edmonton.

 I mess with my effects and tone all the time.
 Never happy.
 I play a Heatseeker 18 tube head, and I use a Boss SE-70 or Lexicon LXP-1, plus a bunch of pedals.
 I use about 7 of my pedals at one time, but I do switch them in and out, depending on the gig.